Concept Paper · v15 Web Edition · April 2026

 System mass comparison.
 The directed-energy comparison (Table 2) is suggestive but incomplete.
 A fair comparison with D-T requires a full system mass model including shielding, conversion hardware, radiators, and structural mass.

 Beam neutralization (critical).
-This may be the most consequential open question.
-At the reference mission mass flow rate of 0.36 kg/s of He²⁺, the ion flux is approximately 5.4 × 10²⁵ ions/s, corresponding to a beam current of ~17 MA.
-The Alfvén-Lawson current limit for an unneutralized relativistic beam is approximately \(I_A = 17\,\text{kA} \times (\beta\gamma)\), which for 0.039c alphas (\(\beta\gamma \approx 0.039\)) gives ~660 A. The proposed beam current exceeds the single-particle limit by four orders of magnitude.
-An unneutralized beam at 17 MA is physically impossible.
-The concept therefore requires a neutralized beam: co-moving electrons from the fusion plasma must provide sufficient charge neutralization to suppress self-field defocusing.
-In a confined-plasma architecture, the fusion plasma itself is a natural source of electrons, and the ambipolar physics described in Section 3.2 provides a plausible neutralization mechanism.
-But the quantitative sufficiency of this neutralization at propulsion-relevant current densities (~170 kA/m² over 100 m²) has not been established.
-This requires self-consistent PIC simulation (Section 6.3) and is a prerequisite for the concept’s viability, not a secondary correction.
+This may be the most consequential exhaust-transport open question.
+At a 10-day reference mass flow of order 0.4 kg/s of He²⁺, the ion flux is ~6 × 10²⁵ ions/s, corresponding to a beam current of order 20 MA.
+The Alfvén-Lawson current limit for an unneutralized relativistic beam is approximately I_A = 17 kA × (βγ), which for 0.039c alphas (βγ ≈ 0.039) gives ~660 A. The proposed beam current exceeds the single-particle limit by roughly four orders of magnitude.
+A naked alpha beam is physically impossible.
+The exhaust must remain quasi-neutral, with co-moving electrons suppressing self-field defocusing.
+Ambipolar nozzle physics makes this plausible in a plasma exhaust, but its sufficiency at propulsion-relevant current density requires self-consistent PIC simulation and is a prerequisite for viability, not a secondary correction.

 6. Proposed Research Program